Alta Via 1: Walking the path

 Camping is forbidden along the route, but there is ample accommodation available in mountain refuges and in valley hotels.
 There are refuges all along the route.
-During August advance booking is essential.
+During July and August advance booking is essential.

 The Alta Via 1 passes by several Via Ferrata, but none are incorporated in the route, and no special climbing equipment is required.

 The highest point on the route is Monte Lagazuoi at 2,750 metres.
-There is a large refuge on Monte Lagazuoi which has a restaurant and accommodation for 69 people.
+There is a large refuge on the mountain which has a restaurant and accommodation for 69 people.
 The route from Monte Lagazuoi descends to Falzarego Pass and then continues south.
 There is a cable car from the Refugio Lagazuoi to the Falzarego Pass, but a better way to descend would be through the Via Ferrata Lagazuoi Tunnels.
 This is a World War I tunnel which runs down through the mountain.
 It is also possible to descend via the Kaiserjaeger Trail and the Martini Ledge.
 This route passes a number of relics of the fighting that took place here during World War I. The area around Monte Lagazuoi and 5 Torri is a World War I open-air museum.

 There are a number of other high-level routes in the Dolomites, including the Alta Via 2, which runs from Brixen to Feltre.